Get started with server-side tagging¶

-This guide goes over the steps needed to get a server-side tagging container up and running, how it integrates with your Usercentrics CMP and how to get data flowing into server-side tags and 3rd party systems.
+This guide walks you through the steps needed to get a server-side tagging container up and running, integrate it with your Usercentrics CMP, and get data flowing into server-side tags and third-party systems.

 Create a server container¶

-The server container needs to be created in two places: Google Tag Manager and Usercentrics Server-Side Tagging.
-They will be connected together and work in tandem: while Usercentrics provides the hosting infrastructure and other functionality, Google Tag Manager is used to set up your implementation (using clients, tags, transformations, etc.)
+The server container needs to be created in two places: Google Tag Manager and Usercentrics Server-Side Tracking.
+They will be connected to each other and work in tandem: while Usercentrics provides the hosting infrastructure and other functionality, Google Tag Manager is used to set up your implementation (e.g. using clients, tags, transformations).

 Create the container in Google Tag Manager¶